SOBotics/Botpy/docs/privilege_system.rst

 The two privilege types have now been added!

-.. note:: Add privilege levels only *after* the bot has started, or else the bot will most probably crash.
+.. note:: Add privilege levels only *after* the bot has started.

 Granting all room owners maximum privileges
 -------------------------------------------